 Cement your knowledge of the written language with some Armenian reading material.

 Start off easy with children’s literature.
-Bilingual children’s books can help clue you in to the new language, and the simple plots will make your journey to Armenian reading simpler.
+Bilingual children’s books can help clue you into the new language, and the simple plots will make your journey to Armenian reading simpler.
 Here are a couple of choices to get you started.

 Svetlana Bagdasaryan’s series, My Grandma’s Tales, includes illustrated fairy tales from around the world, such as Puss in Boots, The Little Mermaid, The Bremen Town Musicians, and Rapunzel.